 PALS is a large-scale, randomized control trial (RCT) study of the MathSpring learning tool.
 It is funded by the Institute of Education Sciences, which is part of the U.S. Department of Education.
 Sixth grade teachers across New England will participate in the study by using MathSpring in their classrooms and supporting researchers in their evaluation of the tool's efficacy.
-Two cohorts of 6th grade students will use the program across two school years.
+Two cohorts of 5th and 6th grade students will use the program across two school years.

 The goal of this rigorous study is to understand the impact on teacher practice and student achievement of using MathSpring for 6th-grade math classes.
 The U.S. Department of Education is funding this study in New England and will bring over one million dollars into New England – for example, to pay for teacher professional development.